mariten/kanatools-java/README.md

 1. Fork this repository
 2. Make your changes in a new branch.
 Please add or update unit tests accordingly.
 3. Ensure that `ant test` completes successfully.
 Pull requests with failing or buggy unit tests will be rejected.
-4. Send the pull request to the **develop** branch and include an explanation of what your change accomplishes.
+4. Send the pull request to the **staging** branch and include an explanation of what your change accomplishes.
+Please do not commit the JAR file in your pull request, that will only be done at release time.
-5. After a code review, your change will be merged and subsequently released into the **master** branch.
+5. After a code review, your change will be merged and subsequently released into the **master** branch, at which time the changes will be reflected in an updated JAR file.
 6. Depending on your change, I would appreicate it if you updated the documentation on the `gh-pages` branch as well.

 **Looking forward to your pull requests!** :memo: :octocat: